 - Do regular maintenance with regular use.

-- Use a dedicated screen to prevent sparks from flying out of your fireplace.
+- Use a fireplace screen to prevent sparks from flying out of your fireplace and to protect children and pets from coming in contact with fire.

 - Disposed of ashes in a metal container, never paper or plastic.

-- Avoid substitute fuels or burning medium like newspaper or charcoal.
+- Avoid substitute fuels or burning mediums like newspaper or charcoal.

 - Accelerants like lighter fluid to start or fuel fires are dangerous!

-- Always put out fires completely before you leave home.
+- Always put out fires completely before you leave home or go to bed.

 It's not complicated!
-And if all this extra heat is overly drying, read our article on what you can do to keep your home air quality healthy too.
-Then your family will feel warm, cozy, and safe all winter long.
+All this extra heat can be overly drying to your family's skin and sinuses.
+For tips to stay comfortable, read our article on what you can do to keep your home air quality healthy during the coldest winter weather.